jssanchezo/Domiyi-Backend/README.md

 # Domiyi-Backend
-repository about backend side of Domiyi project, implementing an REST API
+repository about backend side of Domiyi project, implementing an REST API.